palmdrop/antonhildingsson/src/content/about.md

 **No personal data**: None of your personal data is stored.

-**No ads**: There will never be ads and no statistics are gathered for marketing purposes.
+**No ads**: This site never display ads and no analytics are gathered for marketing purposes.

 **No AI**: *I DO NOT consent to the content of this site being used for AI training.*